 - The gastric sleeve led to a 25% weight loss in year one and 19% loss after five years.

 - The gastric band led to a 14% total weight loss after one year and 12% at five years.

 After 5 years, there was an 8.6 kg (19 lb.) weight loss difference between the gastric bypass procedure and the gastric sleeve procedure.
 However, serious complications after 30 days was twice as likely for gastric bypass compared to gastric sleeve (5% vs. 2.6%).

 - failure to be discharged from the hospital within 30 days.

 Risks Associated with Weight Loss Surgery

-Weight loss surgical procedures require major surgery and may be associated with significant risks.
-It is important to discuss these risk with your surgeon.
+Weight-loss surgical procedures require major surgery and may be associated with significant risks.
+It is important to discuss these risks with your surgeon.